-We think of Bolivia as one of the rawest countries in South America, leading travelers to experience beautiful, natural landscapes and learn about the communities that help preserve these incredible spaces.
 There’s plenty of things to do in Bolivia, though some of our favorite activities are those that completely remove travelers from the everyday world into a land unlike anyplace else.
+Bolivia is one of the rawest countries in South America, leading travelers to experience beautiful, natural landscapes and learn about the communities that help preserve these incredible spaces.
 See below for our top recommended things to do in Bolivia.

 Explore the Bolivian Amazon Rainforest